 As a Pinterest Strategist, you know I use Tailwind in my scheduling.
 So you trust me to recommend it.
 Same with ConvertKit.
 As a female entrepreneur, I cannot recommend enough the value of a like-minded tribe of supportive businesswomen, which is why I recommend Strategy by Design.
 I also recommend products and books I buy from Amazon in my gift guides.
 Sharing what you love doesn’t have to be hard.
 By the way, chocolate is my favorite sweet fix, but I didn’t get paid to say that!

 Reward Others Who Promote Your Business

-The most profitable small businesses reward others who promote their business.
+The secret the most profitable small businesses know is that they reward others who promote their business.
 In business, this is a genuine way to say thank you as a tangible expression of gratitude because they value the time it took to share about you and your business.
 So many businesses do this!
 How many times have you seen (and shared) a referral code with a friend where you each get $25 off your first order or something else amazing?
 One coupon to use, and one to share with a friend.

 Stitch Fix and Grove Collaborative are great examples of this.
 In my business, I give a $50 Amazon gift card to my biz besties when they refer my services as a Pinterest Strategist just as a fun way to say thanks!